GluuFederation/docs-gg-prod/docs/source/index.md

 ## Features

-Gluu Gateway adds support for the following use cases and functionalities:
+Below are a few use cases and functionalities supported by Gluu Gateway:

 - Introspect bearer access tokens
 - Validate the signature of JWT access tokens